petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-4-identity-management-and-sso/setting-up-sso.md

 See our documentation about [configuring single sign-on](https://learn.liferay.com/w/dxp/installation-and-upgrades/securing-liferay/configuring-sso) to learn about integrating other solutions such as OpenAM, OpenID Connect, CAS, and Kerberos.

-In addition to a universal user directory like Okta, Liferay supports traditional active directories.
+In addition to a universal user directory like Okta, Liferay supports connecting traditional active directories.
 See [connecting a user directory](https://learn.liferay.com/w/dxp/users-and-permissions/connecting-to-a-user-directory/connecting-to-an-ldap-directory) to learn more.

 Next: [Liferay Security Features](./liferay-security-features.md)